-On day when cases are due, there will be at least one student PowerPoint presentation of the case.
-You are encouraged to sign-up as groups (again, there is a maximum of 4 students per available slot), and you may sign-up to do a presentation in any section in which at least one group member is enrolled.
-A list of the available slots will be given on Canvas, and slots will be available on a first-come/first-served basis.
-To ensure that every student can get the opportunity to present, groups can sign up for only one presentation slot until January 24th.
-Starting on January 25th, groups can sign up for a second or even third presentation.
+On day when cases are due, there will be at least one study group PowerPoint presentation of the case.
+You should sign-up as groups, and you may sign-up to do a presentation in any section in which at least one group member is enrolled.
+A list of the available slots will be given on Canvas starting on January 21st, and slots will be available on a first-come/first-served basis.
+To ensure that every group can get the opportunity to present, groups can sign up for only one presentation slot until January 23rd.
+Notice that every student has to join a group first, and then each group can sign-up for a presentation slot.
+Starting on January 24th, groups can sign up for a second or even third presentation.
 However, you are not allowed to block several slots and later withdraw from the slots.
 Signing up implies that you are also required to present.
 If you have an exceptional reason for a withdrawal, you have to contact me at least 5 days in advance.
 Failure to do so will have a negative effect on your participation grade.
 If a presentation slot remains empty one week prior to a case being due, I will randomly allocate a team to do the presentation.
-Students/groups that do a presentation will automatically get participation credit (see more below in the 'Grading' section).
+Study groups that do a presentation will automatically get participation credit (see more below in the 'Grading' section).